 It is a common practice for couples planning to be married to enter into prenuptial agreements in Virginia.
 However, it is important that before entering into an agreement, you consult with an experienced Virginia prenuptial agreement lawyer to ensure that you are aware of your rights in the transaction and that your rights are adequately protected.
-Virginia law provides certain limitations on prenuptial agreements, and compliance with the requirements is necessary to create a legally binding agreement.
+NoVa law provides certain limitations on prenuptial agreements, and compliance with the requirements is necessary to create a legally binding agreement.
 Therefore to ensure your agreement is adequate consult with a Virginia prenuptial agreement lawyer today.

 Virginia law provides certain limitations on prenuptial agreements, and compliance with the requirements is necessary to create a legally binding agreement.
 Therefore to ensure your agreement is adequate consult with an attorney experienced in family law today.